Ecuador nightlife varies widely from the large cities of Quito and Guayaquil to the smaller towns of Banos and Montanita.

-Unless you're dating a professional, it's unlikely you'll be spending the night at an Ecuadorian guy or girl’s home.
+Unless you're dating a professional, it's unlikely you'll be spending the night at an Ecuadorian guy or woman's home.

 Always use protection.
 Condoms are available at all pharmacies and drug stores, and even the cheap ones from a bar or discoteca bathroom are better than nothing.

 If possible, bring your favorites from home as the selection is limited.
-The morning after pill is not available.
+The morning-after pill is not available.
 Abortion is illegal.

 Last Updated on October 22, 2021 by Dave Lee